 Jerez de la Frontera

-With a population of around 215,000, Jerez de la Frontera is by far the largest population centre of the Sherry Triangle.
-The city has a rich history of wine production dating back to the Phoenician era.
+With a population of around 215,000, Jerez de la Frontera is the largest and most well-known of the three towns in the Sherry Triangle.
+It is considered the capital of sherry production and is home to numerous bodegas (wineries) that produce a wide variety of sherries.
+Visitors can take tours of these bodegas and learn about the history and production of sherry.
 The two bodegas which we usually recommend at Spanish Fiestas for winery tours and tastings in Jerez de la Frontera are as follows:

 Gonzalez Byass: Gonzalez Byass is one of the most well-known bodegas in Jerez de la Frontera.
 Founded in 1835, it is known for producing a wide variety of Sherries, including Fino, Manzanilla, and Amontillado.
 The bodega is also home to the famous Tio Pepe Sherry, which is one of the most popular Finos in the world.